w3c/specberus/README.md

 If some of these pieces of metadata cannot be deduced, that key will not exist, or its value will not be defined.

-This is an example of the value of `Specberus.meta` after the execution of `Specberus.extractMetadata()`:
+The following is an example of the value of the `metadata` object after the execution of `Specberus.extractMetadata()`:

 ```json
 {